At this stage of recovery, the word “okay” became my flicker of light. I realized I needed to be blunt with myself in order to accept myself.

 However, there will be days you can respect and admire your body.
 It is the vessel from which you view life, so begin treating it that way.

-Here are some examples of ways you can remind yourself to respect your body:
+Here are some examples of ways you can remind yourself to respect your body regardless of its weight:

 - It’s normal for your tummy to bulge after meals – it’s digesting your food.
 Thank it.